RDS cookery demo: Chocolate and Knockmealdown Porter Brownies

 1/2 teaspoon vanilla extract

-Gently melt the chocolate and butter together in a large heatproof bowl over a saucepan of barely simmering water.
-Take it off the heat and add the sugar, whisking until smooth.
-Allow to cool slightly, then beat in the eggs, vanilla, porter and, finally, the sifted dry ingredients until just blended.
+Gently melt the chocolate and butter together in a large heavy based saucepan over a low heat.
+Take it off the cooker and add the sugar, whisking until smooth.
+Allow to cool slightly, then whisk in the eggs, vanilla, porter and, finally, the sifted dry ingredients until just blended.

 Hurrah!
 Can’t wait to make a batch of these. x